sarfraznawaz2005/simple_php_api/readme.md

 We give them fixed secret key and they must pass that secret via bearer token to be able to call our API.

+This example will actually log posted data into `log.txt` file.

 ### Usage

 ```php